AML REQ for Life Insurance Institutions

 Material issues should still be raised through normal supervisory channels, not solely through the REQ

-Submit the validated XML file through the Central Bank Portal and resolve any validation issues raised during upload.
+Submit the validated XML return through the Central Bank Portal and complete the required finalisation and sign-off steps.